Back to: Australia's welfare snapshots

 Carer Supplement: an annual supplement eligible for those who care for a person with a disability or medical condition or who is frail aged, and receive Carer Allowance, Carer Payment, Department of Veterans’ Affairs Partner Service Pension and Carer Allowance or Department of Veterans’ Affairs Carer Service Pension.

 casual workers: Employed person who generally has no set or regular weekly hours, is not entitled to paid leave and has no notice period for ending employment.
 Casual workers may work full-time or part-time.
-See also full-time workers and part-time workers.
+The Australian Bureau of Statistics uses ‘employees without paid leave entitlements’ as a proxy for measuring casual employment.
+See also full-time workers and part-time worker.

-Centrelink: Centrelink social security payments and services administered by the Department of Social Services and delivered by Services Australia for retirees, the unemployed, families, carers, parents, people with disability, Aboriginal and Torres Strait Islander people, and people from diverse cultural and linguistic backgrounds.
+Centrelink: Centrelink social security payments and services administered by Services Australia for retirees, the unemployed, families, carers, parents, people with disability, First Nations people, and people from diverse cultural and linguistic backgrounds.

-charitable purpose: The reason a charity has been set up and what its activities work towards achieving.
+charitable purpose: is the reason a charity has been set up and what its activities work towards achieving.
 All registered charities must have a charitable purpose.
-There are 12 charitable purposes set out in the Charities Act 2013 (Cth), including: advancing health, education, religion, culture or social or public welfare, promoting or protecting human rights, and other purposes beneficial to the public.

-charity: A synonym for voluntary or non-profit organisations, such as those that raise funds for or offer support to the disadvantaged in society.
+charity: often used as a synonym for voluntary or non-profit organisations, such as those that raise funds for or offer support to the disadvantaged in society.
 However, in legal terms, a charity is an entity defined by the Charities Act 2013 (Cth), as being established for with charitable purposes that are for the public benefit.

 children receiving child protection services: Children who are the subject of an investigation of a notification, on a care and protection order, and/or in out-of-home care.